What Is a Rent-Back Agreement & How Does It Work?

 Utilities.
 Are the utilities included in your rent, or are you still responsible for them?
-Instead of reimbursing the buyer, it is more common for the seller/renter to continue paying all the utility bills.
+Instead of reimbursing the buyer, it is more common for the seller/renter to continue paying all utility bills.

 Entrance.
 Will the buyer be allowed to enter the premises while you are renting the home?
 If the buyer reserves the right to periodically inspect the home, how much notice must be given to the renter?
-In case of emergency, does the buyer have the right to enter the property or contact law enforcement and let them into the house?
-If maintenance is required does the buyer have the right to enter the property with notice?
+In case of emergency, does the buyer have the right to enter the property or contact law enforcement to let them into the house?
+If maintenance is required, does the buyer have the right to enter the property with notice?

 Maintenance Responsibilities.
 It is customary for there to be a provision in the agreement stating that the renter is responsible for maintaining the property and leaving it in the same condition it was in at closing, minus normal wear and tear.
 The renter must notify the buyer of any defects or dangerous conditions.